 - Drive the demand for safe, sustainable products

 - December 7, 2022 – The Department of Ecology issued a draft rule to restrict four chemical classes in ten product categories – the largest-ever number of chemical classes and products by a state.
 The rule also requires reporting on the presence of three chemical classes in four product categories, which will inform future policy decisions.
-This is a critically important time for the public to submit comments on the draft rule.
-Comments are due by February 5, 2023.

 - August 31, 2022 – Toxic-Free Future submitted comments on the pre-draft regulation to implement the Safer Products for Washington law.